 As you find yourself here then I suspect you’ve had enough of trying to work things out for yourself or perhaps feel that there is no one you can turn to who understands.
-Even surrounded by family and friends we can feel lonely and isolated and yet from the moment we are born, we depend upon another person to notice and make sense of our feelings.
+Even surrounded by family and friends we can feel sad, lonely and isolated and yet from the moment we are born, we depend upon another person to notice and make sense of our feelings.
 Our way to independence and self-awareness begins by relating with another.
-And throughout life, particularly in times of stress, we may need to bounce off someone else in order to work out how we feel, sometimes even, to work out who we are.
-This is when the counselling relationship can help.
+And throughout life, particularly in times of difficulty, we may need to bounce off someone else in order to work out how we feel, what might be going on, sometimes even to work out who we are.
+This is when the therapeutic relationship can help.

-Within the safety of the counselling space you have the potential to find your way to a truer sense of yourself and from there to make choices based on what feels right for you, no matter what constraints life may have placed upon you.
-Whether you are feeling anxious or depressed, have suffered loss or trauma, are struggling in a relationship or are finding life tough for whatever reason, I am here for you.
+Whether you are feeling anxious or depressed, have suffered loss or trauma, are struggling in a relationship or are finding life tough for whatever reason, I will meet you in your experience of difficulty and help you to work with it and through it.
+Within the safety of the therapeutic space, you have the potential to find your way to a truer, more integrated sense of yourself and from there to make choices based on what feels right for you, no matter what constraints life may have placed upon you.

 Training, qualifications & experience

-I am a registered member of the British Association of Counsellors and Psychotherapists (BACP), membership number: 374709.
+I am a registered member of the British Psychoanalytic Council (BPC membership number: 25705) and the British Association of Counsellors and Psychotherapists (BACP membership number: 374709)

 Areas of counselling I deal with

-After the initial consultation, I would offer you counselling at the same time and in the same room once a week.
+After the initial consultation, I would offer you a session at the same time and in the same room once a week.
 Sessions last for 50 minutes.
-I offer both open-ended and short-term counselling depending on your needs.

 Any further questions or concerns that you might have, I'll be happy to answer either on the phone or when we meet.